Lutando/docs-oxd/sources/plugin/sugarcrm/index.md

 SugarCRM-GLUU-SSO module gives access for login to your SugarCRM site, with the help of GLUU server.

-There are already 2 versions of SUGARCRM-GLUU-SSO (2.4.2 and 2.4.3) modules, each in its turn is working with oxD and GLUU servers.
+There are already 2 versions of SUGARCRM-GLUU-SSO (2.4.2 and 2.4.3) modules, each in its turn is working with oxd and GLUU servers.
-For example if you are using SUGARCRM-gluu-sso-2.4.2 module, you need to connect with oxD-server-2.4.2.
+For example if you are using SUGARCRM-gluu-sso-2.4.2 module, you need to connect with oxd-server-2.4.2.

 Now I want to explain in details how to use module step by step.